shopware/shopware/src/Docs/_new/4-how-to/010-payment-plugin.md

 Throw the `CustomerCanceledAsyncPaymentException` if the customer canceled the payment process on the payment provider site.
 If another general error occurs throw the `AsyncPaymentFinalizeException` e.g. if your call to the payment provider API fails.
 Again Shopware will handle these exceptions and will set the transaction to the `cancelled` state.

+Both methods get the `\Shopware\Core\System\SalesChannel\SalesChannelContext` injected.
+Please note, that this class contains properties, which are nullable.
+If you want to use these information, ensure in your code, that they are set and not `NULL`

 You also need to make sure to register your custom payment in the DI container.